nojronatron/java-code-challenges/docs/readme-quickSortChallenge.md

 Quicksort uses divide-and-conquer approach, so a _pivot_ index needs to be determined for sorting values at each pass, and a partitioning function splits the input array (and subsequent array and sub-arrays) into smaller sub-arrays.
 How exactly to determine the pivot index is worth considering in terms of overall efficiency, size of the input, or range of values in the input array.
 For my solution, I simply picked the _last index of the array_.

 Since quicksort is an unstable sort, my solution does not consider the starting relative order of the elements.
 For example, a KV Array like `[ {3, 'charlie'}, {11 'king'}, {1, 'alpha'}, {2, 'bravo'}, {11, 'kilo'}, {4, 'delta'}, {0, 'null'} ]` contains duplicate key 11.
 While the algorithms sorts the array it will not consider any difference between `{11, 'king'}` and `{11, 'kilo'}`.
 Object with value 'king' could indeed end up at following 'kilo'.
 If the algorithms was stable, '11, king' would always appear earlier in the sorted array than '11, kilo' with this provided input array.
-There are other ways to make the sorting algorithm stable but I will not address it here given the expectation that Quicksort is _not_ a stable sorting algorithm generally.
+There are other ways to make the sorting algorithm stable but I will not address it here given the expectation that Quicksort is _not_ a stable sorting algorithm.

 Recursion is used to call functions repeatedly until an exit condition is met.
 In this case, there is no need to break a sub-array of size less than 3 into smaller components, so that will be the exit condition.